Somers, Connecticut: Government and infrastructure

 Two Connecticut Department of Corrections prisons, Northern Correctional Institution and Osborn Correctional Institution, are in Somers.
 Northern housed the state's death row for men.
 Osborn housed the state's execution chamber.

 Education

 The Town of Somers is served by three schools, all located within the Somers Public School District.
-Somers Elementary School serves grades Pre-K through 5, Mabelle B. Avery Middle School serves grades 6 through 8, and Somers High School serves grades 9 through 12.
+Somers Elementary School serves grades Pre-K through 5, Mabelle B. Avery Middle School, named CAS 2024 Middle School of the Year, serves grades 6 through 8, and Somers High School serves grades 9 through 12.
 The district also houses the town's public library.

 Recreation

 The Town of Somers maintains several recreation facilities, the largest being the facility on Field Road which features a pavilion, playscape, tennis courts and ball fields.
 The Shenipsit State Forest along with the Shenipsit Trail is also partially in Somers, along with Soapstone Mountain, the highest point in the state forest.
 The Scantic River State Park is also partially in Somers.
 The Northern Connecticut Land Trust also has several properties in town.